TezBaydu/Milestone-project-4-GraphicDesign/README.md

     - Package select when not signed in, redirect to package page after logging in.

 # Mentor questions
-- django responsiveness?
+- django install required
-- Edit bag and delete bag
-    - delete function not working...?
-    - bag views.py add def remove for remove javascript to function
 - advice on user profile where images re to be loaded into django admin and this pulls into user profile
+- webhook error